XXXY syndrome: Diagnosis

-Diagnosis of 48,XXXY is usually done by a standard karyotype.
-A karyotype is a chromosomal analysis in which a full set of chromosomes can be seen for an individual.
-The presence of the additional 2 X chromosomes on the karyotype are indicative of XXXY syndrome.
+Diagnosis of 48,XXXY is usually done by a standard karyotype, a chromosomal analysis in which a full set of chromosomes can be seen for an individual.

 Another way to diagnosis 48,XXXY is by chromosomal microarray showing the presence of extra X chromosomes.
 Chromosomal microarray (CMA) is used to detect extra or missing chromosomal segments or whole chromosomes.
 CMA uses microchip-based testing to analyze many pieces of DNA.
 Males with 48,XXXY are diagnosed anywhere from before birth to adulthood as a result of the range in the severity of symptoms.
 The age range at diagnosis is likely due to the fact that XXXY is a rare syndrome, and does not cause as extreme phenotypes as other variants of Klinefelter syndrome (such as XXXXY).

 Diagnostic testing could also be done via blood samples.
 Elevated levels of follicle stimulating hormone, luteinizing hormone, and low levels of testosterone can be indicative of this syndrome.

 Management

 Treatment

 Treatments exist for the various symptoms associated with XXXY syndrome.
-Testosterone therapy, which is giving affected individuals doses of testosterone on a regular basis, has been shown to reduce aggressive behavior in these patients.
+Testosterone therapy, which is giving affected individuals doses of testosterone on a regular basis, has been shown to improve some physical and psychological symptoms.
 However, this therapy has also been associated with negative side effects: worsening of behavior, and osteoporosis.
 Not all individuals are applicable for testosterone therapy, as the best results are often achieved when dosage begins at the initiation of puberty, and these individuals are often diagnosed at a later age, or not at all.
 Testosterone therapy has been shown to have no positive effect on fertility.

 Consideration of the psychological phenotype of individuals with XXXY should be taken into account when treating these patients, because these traits affect compliance with treatments.
 When caught early, Taurodontism can be treated with a root canal and is often successful.
 Appropriate planning to avoid Taurodontism is possible, but this syndrome must be diagnosed early, which is not common.
 Taurodontism can often be detected as a symptom of XXXY syndrome before other characteristics develop, and can be an early indicator for it.
 Surgical treatments to correct joint problems, such as hip dysplasia are common, and are often successful alongside physiotherapy.

 Those with XXXY syndrome can also attend speech therapy.
 This form of therapy helps patients to understand and produce more complex language.
 Those with XXXY syndrome tend to experience more severe speech delays, so this form of treatment can be very beneficial to them, and can help them to communicate better with other people.

 Since hypotonia is common in those with this syndrome, physical therapy can also be helpful.
 This form of therapy may help these individuals develop muscle tone, and increase balance and coordination.